Bastardkb/bastardkb.github.io/hw/dilemma_max.md

 On this page you will find various resources regarding the Dilemma MAX.

-// TODO
-print advice // in help section, merge with dactyls ? or keep this page just for technical details

 # RGB wiring diagram

 If you have issues with per-key RGB, the following diagram illustrates the connection order of all LEDs (including underglow, and per-key).
 This is for the Right side, and the Left side is symmetric.